BR0kEN-/cikit/docs/vagrant/wsl/README.md

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 ```

-After the system is boot again, open the Microsoft Store and use search to find Ubuntu/openSUSE/another distro.
+After the system is boot again, open the Microsoft Store and use search to find `Ubuntu` or `openSUSE`.
 Proceed to its page and click `Get`.
 After distro will be downloaded, click `Launch` and do the installation.

 **Not recommended, legacy installation via `lxrun`**.